codigorx7/codigorx7-homepage/README.md

 # CODIGORX7 - Website

-- **Works:** Featuring a collection of projects and works.
-- **Development Process:** A comprehensive overview of the development process for client projects.
-- **Get In Touch:** Reach out to discuss potential collaborations or for any inquiries.
-- **About Me:** Providing information about the developer, their skills, hobbies, and background.
-- **Blog:** A platform for sharing insights, thoughts, and experiences related to hobbies and technology.

 ## Main Technologies

 - [Next.js](https://nextjs.org/) - A React framework with hybrid static & server rendering, and route pre-fetching, etc.